codidharma/domus-ledger/docs/adrs/0001-adopt-conventional-commits.md

 ## Compliance

 - We will enforce client side compliance using the `commit-msg` git hook
 - We will use GitHub actions to implement server side compliance.
-The CI pipeline will fail if the commit message does not confirm to conventional commit
+The CI pipeline will fail if the commit message does not confirm to conventional commit.
+The check will be performed on both push and pull requests

 ## References